BUY TWO OR MORE GUIDES - UP TO 20% OFF

 • b) most require a tour guide, and there are many different tour operators.

 In this article, I’ll try to simplify it for you.
-This is based on my research and my own experience in visiting two of the canyons.
-I don’t claim perfection – if I’ve made an error, please let me know.
+This is based on my research and my own experience in visiting three of the canyons.

-To my knowledge, there are five canyons in this area associated with “Antelope Canyon:”
+To my knowledge, there are six canyons in this area associated with “Antelope Canyon:”

 • Upper Antelope Canyon